 - Switch off your mobile phone, email notifications and other computer alerts or electronic devices that might sound or display during the session.

-Display a welcome slide for the session.
+- Display a welcome slide for the session.
 Include:

 - the topic for the session

 - details on what students should do if they cannot hear or be heard during the session.

 - Keep your welcome brief but informative.

-- Check frequently that students understand the material.
+- Check frequently that students understand your material.
 Use instant polling and publish the results to stimulate discussion.
 You might involve the whole class in activities using the whiteboard and breakout rooms, then have each group present the results of their work to the class.
 Or participants can demonstrate what you've taught them using application/desktop sharing.

 - Stop the recording.

-- Blackboard Collaborate creates Recording Index entries marking where things happened during the session (e.g. when slides changed, when Application Sharing started.
+- Collaborate creates Recording Index entries marking where things happened during the session (e.g. when slides changed, when Application Sharing started.
 Consider manually adding other index entries, to mark key sections of the recording, such as when the discussion topic changes, or when you set tasks for the students at the end of the session.